header

 • Gray cotton thread or monofilament thread for bobbin

-• Monofilament thread in clear and smoke for invisible machine appliqué
+• Monofilament thread in clear and smoke for invisible machine appliqué, I prefer Monopoly by Superior for clear and YLI smoke and clear Wendy will have some for sale

 • Darning foot for free motion machine appliqué